Tibetans could face up to eight years in prison for sharing a range of information and news on WeChat.

 They were reportedly told to block illegal content related to Tibetan independence, violent terrorism and rumours.

-The list of ten rules from the recent 27 August instruction are listed in full here.
+The full ten regulations from the recent 27 August instruction are listed in full here.

 If you have not already done so, please take and share our action, calling on authorities in Sichuan Province to release Dolkar and Wangchen, two Tibetans arrested following birthday celebrations for the Panchen Lama.